+The timing for transmission and reception by the NCR-Fwd on the backhaul link follows the frame timing for transmission and reception, respectively, by the NCR-MT.

-When the NCR-MT performs a link recovery procedure as described in Clause 6, the NCR-Fwd does not transmit or receive until the link recovery procedure is complete [11 TS 38.321].
+When the NCR-MT performs a link recovery procedure as described in Clause 6, the NCR-Fwd does not transmit or receive until the link recovery procedure is complete [11, TS 38.321].

-The NCR can be provided, through the NCR-MT, tdd-UL-DL-ConfigurationCommon and, additionally, tdd-UL-DL-ConfigurationDedicated.
-The NCR-Fwd receives on the backhaul link or transmits on the access link only in symbols indicated as downlink by tdd-UL-DL-ConfigurationCommon or tdd-UL-DL-ConfigurationDedicated.
-The NCR-Fwd receives on the access link or transmits on the backhaul link only in symbols indicated as uplink by tdd-UL-DL-ConfigurationCommon or tdd-UL-DL-ConfigurationDedicated.
+The NCR can be provided, through the NCR-MT, tdd-UL-DL-ConfigurationCommon and can be additionally provided tdd-UL-DL-ConfigurationDedicated.
+The NCR-Fwd receives on the backhaul link or transmits on the access link only in symbols indicated as downlink by tdd-UL-DL-ConfigurationCommon and, if provided, tdd-UL-DL-ConfigurationDedicated.
+The NCR-Fwd receives on the access link or transmits on the backhaul link only in symbols indicated as uplink by tdd-UL-DL-ConfigurationCommon and, if provided, tdd-UL-DL-ConfigurationDedicated.

+If the NCR does not support simultaneous transmissions on control link and the backhaul link, the NCR-Fwd does not transmit over a time resource if the NCR-MT transmits over the time resource.